Eolizertrak/HoodsCapstone/README.md

 Previous work experience i have mostly on customer service and sales, but now I have worked almost 1 year as software developer.
 I have practical experience in programming through my own projects and school work.

+## Outcome of PO Meeting
+The meeting with the product owners of Know Your Hoods was held on 8/11/2019 with member participants attending in person or through Skype.
+The meeting began with all participants introducing themselves.
+The main agenda for the meeting was to get an introduction of the product and owners and a general idea of our next tasks in development.
+The main features that the PO was interested in developing for the hoods.fi website was an authentication feature for user logins and importantly, a way to activate the users into the platform and get them to engage with the application.

+A summary of the product and company will be provided to the project members.
+This will also include material or notes for the pitch.

+We decided on a date for a brainstorming session with the PO to get into details about the technical-side of development.
+We also decided on the most appropriate times for meetings with the owners.

+Communication between the project members and PO will be through Slack and Google Drive.

 ##

 ![Sakari Wahlsten](https://media.licdn.com/dms/image/C5603AQFNkaeqLNNpZg/profile-displayphoto-shrink_200_200/0?e=1578528000&v=beta&t=OVe6dF_kPhNOZgp8frcGGemCOu4ZTKAEjJuApBKEkQo "Sakari Wahlsten") ![Klaus Jokinen](https://media.licdn.com/dms/image/C5603AQGeX12aI5VctQ/profile-displayphoto-shrink_200_200/0?e=1578528000&v=beta&t=UHtfVDNb0Z3p0gdgEm2agXhwwWRZ57AMaGPEmSzKWbQ "Klaus Jokinen") ![Vesa-Matti Mäntysaari](https://media.licdn.com/dms/image/C5103AQFFhCMbbI-AXA/profile-displayphoto-shrink_200_200/0?e=1578528000&v=beta&t=-oTpzNCxLJWg5QG4J38wmHFe6NtkpHyJ_Wma2k8K6jw "Vesa-Matti Mäntysaari") ![Martin Lehtomaa](https://media.licdn.com/dms/image/C5603AQG_riPV4BBbIA/profile-displayphoto-shrink_200_200/0?e=1578528000&v=beta&t=-32_-rnIbMNEtuB8sG0QFSgfZaKelHCBwrigHIMwHvI "Martin Lehtomaa")